NASA-Planetary-Science/sbpy/docs/development/index.rst

 to make this task worthwhile for you, we only ask you to test routines that are stable and which you can already use for your research.
-We will indicate which functions are ready to be tested on this dedicated `status page <status.rst>`_.
+We will indicate which functions are ready to be tested on this dedicated :doc:`/status`.
 Keep in mind that there might be issues, so feel free to compare the function results with your own results.

 Reporting Problems